IndrajeetPatil/broomExtra/README.md

 # Raison d’être <img src="man/figures/logo.png" align="right" width="360" />

-The goal of `broomExtra` is to provide helper functions that assist in data analysis workflows involving regression analyses.
+The goal of `{broomExtra}` is to provide helper functions that assist in data analysis workflows involving regression analyses.
 The goal is to combine the functionality offered by different set of packages through a common syntax to return tidy tibbles containing model parameters and